Writers' Guild of Great Britain

-The Writers' Guild of Great Britain (WGGB), established in 1959, is a trade union for professional writers.
+The Writers' Guild of Great Britain (WGGB), established in 1959, is a trade union for professional writers in the United Kingdom.
 It is affiliated with both the Trades Union Congress (TUC) and the International Affiliation of Writers Guilds (IAWG).

 History

 The union was founded in 1959 as the Television and Screen Writers' Guild (commonly known as the Screen Writers' Guild), the successor to the Screenwriters' Association dating back to 1938.
-During the 1960s it expanded to cover radio and book writers and adopted its present title in 1966.
-It sponsored the campaigns of the Writers' Action Group to establish the Public Lending Right and the Authors' Licensing and Collecting Society which – starting from a single room in the Writers' Guild premises – has collected and distributed over £100 million in payments to writers for photocopying and overseas retransmission of broadcasts.
+During the 1960s, it expanded to cover radio and book writers and adopted its present title in 1966.
+It sponsored the campaigns of the Writers' Action Group to establish the Public Lending Right and the Authors' Licensing and Collecting Society, which – starting from a single room in the Writers' Guild premises – has collected and distributed more than £100 million in payments to writers for photocopying and overseas retransmission of broadcasts.
 WGGB also hosts the annual Writers' Guild Awards.

-In 1997 WGGB merged with the Theatre Writers Union, and membership now stands at around 2,600.
-Presidents, chairs and leading activists of WGGB have included: Lord (Ted) Willis, Jimmy Perry, Bryan Forbes, Denis Norden, Maureen Duffy, Alan Plater, Rosemary Anne Sisson, Wally K. Daly, Ian Curteis, J.C.
-Wilsher, David Nobbs, Anthony Read, Olivia Hetreed and David Edgar, the noted playwright, TV and film writer (Nicholas Nickleby for the Royal Shakespeare Company; Pentecost, which won an Evening Standard award in 1994; The Jail Diary of Albie Sachs; Albert Speer, based on Gitta Sereny's biography of Hitler's architect; Playing With Fire; etc.) The current president is Sandi Toksvig OBE.
+In 1997, WGGB merged with the Theatre Writers Union, and membership now stands at around 2,600.
+Presidents, chairs and leading activists of WGGB have included: Lord (Ted) Willis, Jimmy Perry, Bryan Forbes, Denis Norden, Maureen Duffy, Alan Plater, Rosemary Anne Sisson, Wally K. Daly, Ian Curteis, J. C. Wilsher, David Nobbs, Anthony Read, Olivia Hetreed and David Edgar, the noted playwright, TV and film writer (Nicholas Nickleby for the Royal Shakespeare Company; Pentecost, which won an Evening Standard Award in 1994; The Jail Diary of Albie Sachs; Albert Speer, based on Gitta Sereny's biography of Hitler's architect; Playing With Fire; etc.).
+The current president is Sandi Toksvig OBE.

 Activities

-It represents writers working in television, radio, film, theatre, books and multimedia.
+WGGB represents writers working in television, radio, film, theatre, books and multimedia.

-It negotiates a series of Minimum Terms Agreements governing writers' contracts and covering minimum fees, advances, repeat fees, royalties and residuals, rights, credits, number of drafts, script alterations and the resolution of disputes.
+It negotiates a series of Minimum Terms Agreements (MTAs) governing writers' contracts and covering minimum fees, advances, repeat fees, royalties and residuals, rights, credits, number of drafts, script alterations and the resolution of disputes.
 The most important MTAs cover: BBC TV Drama; BBC Radio Drama; ITV Companies; PACT (independent TV and film producers); TAC (Welsh language independent TV producers); Theatrical Management Association; Independent Theatre Council; and an agreement covering the Royal National Theatre, Royal Shakespeare Company and Royal Court Theatre.
 These agreements are regularly renegotiated and in most cases the minimum fees are reviewed annually.

 WGGB advises its members on all aspects of their working lives.
 This includes contract vetting, legal advice, help with copyright problems and representation in disputes with producers, publishers or other writers.

 Regular events are organised for members.
 Examples include a Meet the Agents event in London, Television Writing: Women's Work? in Leeds, an exclusive Archers event in the West Midlands, plus screenings of new and upcoming film releases.
 The Annual General Meeting features an address by an industry professional/s, an opportunity to debate issues of importance to writers and amend WGGB's rules.